soundwanders/movieslike-bot/README.md

 <br> This is used to filter through the TMDB API, pulling similar movies released within 40 years of the selected movie.

 __options__ (optional): An object containing additional search criteria for finding similar movies.
-  -  `actors`: An array of actor names to filter by.
+  -  `actor`: An array of actor names pulled from the movie's credits.
-  -  `genres`: An array of genre names to filter by.
+  -  `genre`: An array of genre names used to filter by query.
-  -  `language`: An array of language names to filter by.
+  -  `language`: An array of languages to filter films by.
   -  `sort_by`: A string representing the sorting criteria for the results.
 <br>

 ## Example Commands
+- commands are not case sensitive!
+For example, "!movieslike Titanic" and !movieslike titanic" return the same results.

-Search for similar movies to "Titanic" with the genre "drama":
+Search for similar movies to "Osmosis Jones" with the genre "drama":

-    !movieslike Titanic --genre=drama
+    !movieslike Osmosis Jones --genre=drama

-Search for similar movies to "Benchwarmers" with actor "Jon Heder":
+Search for similar movies to "The Shining" with actor "Jon Heder":

-    !movieslike Benchwarmers --actors=Jon Heder
+    !movieslike The Shining --actor=Jon Heder

 Search for similar movies to "Avatar" with English language preference: